CTLMath/birs2025MiscMaterials/README.md

 # birs2025MiscMaterials
-Materials generated during the workshop.
+Materials used or generated during the workshop.

+## Learning Goals Discussions
+May 23, 2-4pm

+Linear algebra and calculus/ODEs discussions.